GreenDelta/openLCA2-manual/src/res_analysis/save_export.md

 ![](../media/export_options.png)

-At the current state the results can not be exported as ILCD data but openLCA allows to export the results as JSONLD data.
+_**Note:**_ At the current state the results can not be exported as ILCD data but openLCA allows to export the results as JSON-LD data.

 </div>